1992 Louis Vuitton Cup

 The 3rd Louis Vuitton Cup was held in San Diego, United States in 1992.
 The winner, Il Moro di Venezia, went on to challenge for the 1992 America's Cup.

-The teams
+Teams

 Eight challengers from seven nations contested the 1992 Louis Vuitton Cup.
 Together they spent over $250 million.
 Il Moro di Venezia alone constructed four boats and spent over $85 million.

 Il Moro di Venezia

 The Italian challenge Il Moro Challenge was funded by Raul Gardini and skippered by American Paul Cayard.
 The primary designer was Germán Frers and the operations manager was Laurent Esquier.
 John Kolius was involved but could not sail as he had not completed his Italian eligibility requirements.
 Tommaso Chieffi was the tactician and Enrico Chieffi was the navigator.
 Other crew included Robert Hopkins and Steven Erickson.

 Australian Challenge

 From Sydney's Cruising Yacht Club of Australia, the Australian Challenge was skippered by Syd Fischer.
 Colin Beashel was the helmsman and Hugh Treharne the tactician.